Ivica Tucak

 Ivica Tucak (born 8 February 1970) is a Croatian professional water polo coach and former player who has been the head coach of the Croatia men's national water polo team since 16 September 2012.

-Winning the gold medal at the 2017 World Championship, silver medals at the 2015 World Championship and 2016 Summer Olympics, and the bronze medal at the 2018 European Championship, he has been the most successful coach of the Croatia national team.
+Winning the gold medal at the 2017 and 2024 World Championship, silver medal at the 2016 Summer Olympics, the gold medal at the 2022 European Championship, and the silver medal at the 2024 Summer Olympics, he is regarded as the most successful coach of the Croatia national team.

 Playing career

 Tucak started his professional playing career with the junior team of his hometown club VK Šibenik, where he stayed until 1989, playing together with the famous Croatian player, Perica Bukić.

 In 1989, he signed with Belgrade-based club Crvena zvezda.
 In 1991, he went to Switzerland and signed for Bissone Lugano.
-In 1993, he returned to his home–VK Šibenik–and stayed there for two years, after Tucak went to Italy and played for Como/Snam Milano and Sori until 2002.
-He then came back to Croatia, and played for VK Medveščak until 2004.
+In 1993, he returned to his home–VK Šibenik–and stayed there for two years.
+Tucak then went to Italy and stayed there for seven years, playing for Talimar Palermo, Como Milano, Snam Milano and Sori.
+In 2002, he returned to Croatia and played for VK Medveščak until 2004.
 He finished his career in 2005 at his hometown club VK Šibenik.

 During his professional career, he was not a member of the senior Croatia men's national water polo team.